 West Highland Way - Trailblazer

-Trailblazer's guide to the West Highland Way written by Charlie Loram.
+Trailblazer's guide to the West Highland Way in Scotland

 - Extra colour mapping, in stage sections (one stage per page) also including trail profiles showing the climbs and descents to help you plan your walk each day.

 - Town plans and large-scale walking maps – at just under 1:20,000 – showing route times, gradients, where to stay, interesting features, fully-edited maps drawn by walkers for walkers.
 Plus downloadable GPS points.